Mannuru-Mahesh/House-Price-Prediction-Pipeline/README.md

 | `07_residuals.png` | Error distribution (checks for bias) |
 | `08_shap_summary.png` | Global feature importance via SHAP |

----

 How The Project Works (For Class / Interview)

 The data story:
-1. `generate_data.py` creates 1,500 synthetic houses using a price formula based on area, quality, location, age, and amenities — then deliberately adds missing values and outliers to mimic real datasets.
+1. generate_data.py creates 1,500 synthetic houses using a price formula based on area, quality, location, age, and amenities then deliberately adds missing values and outliers to mimic real datasets.

-2. EDA reveals that `area_sqft` and `overall_qual` correlate most strongly with price, and that location (`neighborhood`) creates clear price tiers — this guides what features matter.
+2. EDA reveals that `area_sqft` and `overall_qual` correlate most strongly with price, and that location (`neighborhood`) creates clear price tiers this guides what features matter.

-3. Train/test split happens BEFORE preprocessing this is critical to avoid *data leakage* (the model must never see test data during fitting, including during imputation/scaling).
+3. Train/test split happens BEFORE preprocessing this is critical to avoid data leakage (the model must never see test data during fitting, including during imputation/scaling).

-4. `ColumnTransformer` routes numeric columns through median-imputation + scaling, and categorical columns through most-frequent-imputation + one-hot encoding — all wrapped in one `Pipeline` object.
+4. ColumnTransformer routes numeric columns through median-imputation + scaling, and categorical columns through most-frequent-imputation + one-hot encoding all wrapped in one Pipeline object.

 5. Four models are compared on identical preprocessing to find the best baseline algorithm family for this data.

-6. `GridSearchCV` then searches over hyperparameter combinations using 5-fold cross-validation, picking the configuration with the best average R².
+6. GridSearchCV then searches over hyperparameter combinations using 5-fold cross-validation, picking the configuration with the best average R².

-7. Evaluation uses RMSE (penalizes large errors), MAE (average absolute error, easy to interpret), and R² (% of variance explained) — plus visual diagnostics (actual vs predicted, residuals).
+7. Evaluation uses RMSE (penalizes large errors), MAE (average absolute error, easy to interpret), and R² (% of variance explained) — plus visual diagnostics (actual vs predicted, residuals)

-8. SHAP explains *individual* predictions by showing how much each feature pushed the prediction up or down from the baseline average — crucial for trust and debugging.
+8. SHAP explains individual predictions by showing how much each feature pushed the prediction up or down from the baseline average — crucial for trust and debugging.

-9. `joblib.dump()` saves the entire pipeline as one file, so `predict.py` can load it and call `.predict()` on raw new data with zero manual preprocessing.
+9. joblib.dump() saves the entire pipeline as one file, so `predict.py` can load it and call `.predict()` on raw new data with zero manual preprocessing.

 Key interview talking point:"I built a leakage safe pipeline where preprocessing and modeling are inseparable this means the exact same transformations applied during training are guaranteed to apply during inference, which is a common production bug source when preprocessing is done manually outside a pipeline."*